in just 6 weeks!

 Do I have a guaranteed job after completing the program?

 Yes.
-As a part of our program, all candidates are interviewed and those that are accepted to receive sponsorship will have a conditional offer for employment to work once they complete the training program.
-Upon completing our program, you will be able to begin work immediately with your employer.
+As part of our program, all candidates are interviewed and those that are accepted to receive sponsorship will have a conditional offer for employment to begin work as soon as they are enrolled in our program.
+Our students are encouraged to begin work for their employer while attending training.

 You have 120 days after completing the training program to pass the CNA exam and complete the licensing requirements.

 What conditions must be met for employer sponsorship?

 To obtain free training and guaranteed employment you must commit to working for the sponsoring employer for a pre-determined amount of time.
 This period can vary by employer but is typically 6 to 12 months.
-You must complete all training and pass the required state exams in order to obtain employment.
+You must complete all training and pass the required state exams in order to continue employment.

 Will I become a CNA after completing your training program?

 How much does the CNA exam cost?

 The standard fee for the Nurse Aide Exam is typically $155.
 The cost of the CNA exam is fully covered by your employer for your first attempt.
-The exam may be retaken up to two more times at the candidate’s cost.
+The exam may be retaken up to two more times at the candidate’s expense.